willthames/devopsdays2014/slides.md

 ## Fail safely
 * Fail gracefully where possible.
 Know your failure scenarios!
-* Fail fast &mdash; don&rsquo;t hold open threads for long periods
+* Fail fast &mdash; don&rsquo;t block threads or other scarce resources for long periods

 ## Recovery
 * When a healthcheck fails due to a dependency failure, ensure that that dependency recovering means that the healthcheck to recover
 * Ensure a service can start even in the absence of any dependencies.
-  It might not be healthy (and indeed the load balancer should consider it unhealthy.
-But it should recover when the dependency recovers.
+  It might not be healthy (and if not should fail its healthchecks) But it should recover when the dependency recovers.

 # Further Reading